ismai117/kottie/README.md

 ## Control Animation Playback

-Now, let's explore how to control animation playback and adjust parameters.

 You can control animation playback by using a mutableStateOf variable to toggle the animation on and off.

 ```Kotlin